 - Applicants will be notified once their request is received, and whether it has been approved.

-What are the details regarding the proposed Los Angeles Business Tax relief?
+What are the details regarding the proposed Los Angeles Business Gross Receipts Tax Relief?

-Under Emergency Executive Order No. 3, the Mayor has directed the Office of Finance to draft an ordinance that, if approved, would waive the 2025 Los Angeles Business Tax for businesses directly impacted by the wildfires.
+Under Emergency Executive Order No. 3, the Mayor has directed the Office of Finance to draft an ordinance that, if enacted, would provide relief from the payment of the city's gross receipts for businesses directly impacted by the wildfires.

-If enacted, the ordinance would eliminate the business tax for the 2025 tax year (based on 2024 receipts) for businesses that meet either of the following criteria:
+If adopted, the ordinance would waive payment of Los Angeles Business gross receipts tax for the 2025 tax year (based on 2024 receipts) for businesses within the city of Los Angeles that meet either of the following criteria:

 - Destroyed by the wildfires

-- Forced to cease operations for 60 or more consecutive days due to wildfire-related impacts
+- Impacted for 60 or more consecutive days due to wildfire-related impacts

-As more details emerge about the proposed tax relief, we will share updates.
+As more details emerge about the proposed tax payment relief, we will share updates.

 Have questions or need guidance?